What Is Activated Sludge?

 How efficient is the activated sludge process?

-The activated sludge process is highly efficient at removing various pollutants from wastewater, typically achieving:
+The activated sludge process is highly efficient, typically achieving:

-- 70-90% biological phosphorus removal, although additional processes may be required for optimal results.
+- 70% to 90% biological phosphorus removal, although additional processes may be required for optimal results

 Advanced aeration and control systems can significantly improve energy efficiency, while effective sludge management enhances overall plant performance.
 Due to its maturity and reliability, the activated sludge process continues to be a cornerstone of wastewater treatment.

-Contact Seven Seas to explore the possibilities of conventional activated sludge under financing arrangements that are tailored to your needs.
+Contact Seven Seas to explore how conventional activated sludge can be implemented under delivery models tailored to your project.
 Our experts can work with you to design the right CAS wastewater treatment system for your situation.

 Seven Seas Water Group and its affiliates are dedicated to protecting our team members and the environment where we work, live, and operate.
 See what we’re doing to meet U.N.
 Sustainable Development Goals and achieve carbon net-zero status.